tewidis/CN/markdown/router_design_1.md

         - Packet classification: Performing lookup based on destination or source IP addresses, port, and other criteria
     * Switching: Transfers the packet from the input link to the output link
-        - Modern routers use corssbar switches for this task
+        - Modern routers use crossbar switches for this task
         - Scheduling the switch is difficult because multiple inputs may want to send packets to the same output
     * Queueing: After the packet has been switched to a specific output, it